Lavenski Smith

-Lavenski R. "Vence" Smith (born October 31, 1958) is an American judge, who is the Chief Judge of the United States Court of Appeals for the Eighth Circuit.
-He previously served as an Arkansas state judge, and has been a federal judge since 2002.
+Lavenski Roy "Vence" Smith (born October 31, 1958) is an American lawyer who has served as a judge of the United States Court of Appeals for the Eighth Circuit since 2002, serving as chief judge from 2017 to 2024.
+He previously served as an associate justice of the Arkansas Supreme Court from 1999 to 2000.

 Education

-Smith, a lifelong Arkansan, is a native of Hope, Arkansas, and graduated from Hope High School.
+Smith is a native of Hope, Arkansas, and graduated from Hope High School.
 He completed a Bachelor of Arts degree at the University of Arkansas in 1981, and a Juris Doctor degree at the University of Arkansas School of Law in 1987.

 Career

+Before joining the federal bench, Smith worked in both private practice and public service.
+He was in private practice in Arkansas from 1985 to 1987, From 1987 to 1991, Smith was a staff attorney at Ozark Legal Services.
+He then returned to private practice in Springdale, Arkansas from 1991 to 1994.
+From 1994 to 1996 he was an assistant professor at John Brown University in Siloam Springs.
+Smith served as a regulatory liaison with the Arkansas Governor's Office from 1996 to 1997 and then chaired the Arkansas Public Service Commission from 1997 to 1999.